 CAT-M and NB-IoT are not suitable replacement technologies for 3G.
 Specifically designed for low power wide area (LPWA) applications, download speeds are at 1Mbps and below – therefore best suited to mass M2M and IoT deployments.

 Upgrading 3G infrastructure is highly important and Westbase.io is here to support our channel partners and their customers through the process to make it as simple and pain-free as possible.
+We also have a selection of promotions currently available from our leading vendors, Cradlepoint and Sierra Wireless, which can help to ease upgrade costs for your customers.

 To get moving on your upgrade path today, please contact your account manager on +44 (0) 1291 437 567 or firstname.lastname@example.org to discuss your options.